skydoves/Balloon/README.md

 This will parse the text using `Html.fromHtml(text)`.

 ### TextForm
-TextFrom is an attribute class that has some attributes about TextView for customizing popup text.
+`TextForm` is a property class that has some attributes about `TextView` for customizing the text of the balloon.

 ```java
 TextForm textForm = new TextForm.Builder(context)